 If the communication between two booth instances breaks down, it might be because of a network breakdown between the cluster sites or because of an outage of one cluster site.
 In this case, you need an additional instance (a third cluster site or an arbitrator) to reach consensus about decisions (such as failover of resources across sites).
 Arbitrators are single machines (outside of the clusters) that run a booth instance in a special mode.
 Each Geo cluster can have one or multiple arbitrators.

 The most common scenario probably is a Geo cluster with two sites and a single arbitrator on a third site.
-This requires three booth instances, see Figure 2.1, "Two-Site Cluster (2x2 Nodes + Arbitrator)".
+This requires three booth instances.